cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 ##### Correctness

 The fee module is responsible for correctly escrowing and distributing funds to the provided relayers.
 The ack and timeout relayers are trivially retrievable since they are the senders of the acknowledgment and timeout message.
-The forward relayer is responsible for registering their sourcer address before sending `recvPacket` messages, so that the destination fee middleware can embed this address in the acknowledgement.
+The forward relayer is responsible for registering their source address before sending `recvPacket` messages, so that the destination fee middleware can embed this address in the acknowledgement.
 The fee middleware on source will then use the address in acknowledgement to pay the forward relayer on the source chain.

 The source chain will use a "best efforts" approach with regard to the forward relayer address.
 Since it is not verified directly by the counterparty and is instead just treated as a string to be passed back in the acknowledgement, the registered forward relayer source address may not be a valid source chain address.
 In this case, the invalid address is discarded, the receive fee is refunded, and the acknowledgement processing continues.
 It is incumbent on relayers to register their source addresses to the counterparty chain correctly.
 In the event that the counterparty chain itself incorrectly sends the forward relayer address, this will cause relayers to not collect fees on source chain for relaying packets.
 The incentivize-driven relayers will stop relaying for the chain until the acknowledgement logic is fixed, however the channel remains functional.